OSC accepts circumstantial evidence of tipping and insider trading in important new decision

 - Has the tippee ever owned the particular stock before?

-- Was the trade a significant one given the size of his or her portfolio?
+- Was the trade a significant one given the size of his portfolio?

-Second, inferences drawn from circumstantial evidence should flow “naturally and logically.”
-Although Azeff’s and Bobrow’s clients purchased shares of MDSI prior to a takeover announcement, the panel held that the MDSI allegations were undermined because neither Azeff nor Bobrow bought MDSI shares.
-Similarly, Azeff’s clients sold shares of Placer Dome prior to the takeover announcement, which the panel felt was “illogical” if Azeff had been tipped by Finkelstein.
+Second, inferences drawn from circumstantial evidence should flow “naturally and logically”.
+Although Azeff’s and Bobrow’s clients purchased MSDI shares prior to a takeover announcement, the Panel held that the MSDI allegations were undermined because neither Azeff nor Bobrow bought MSDI shares.
+Similarly, Azeff’s clients sold Pacer Dome shares prior to the takeover announcement which the Panel felt was “illogical” if Azeff had been tipped by Finkelstein.

 Azeff (Re), paras.
 48-9.